primer/css/docs/content/components/layout.md

 ### Dividers

-Add `Layout--divided` to the `Layout` to show the dividers.
+Use `Layout--divided` in conjuction with a `Layout-divider` to show a divider between the main content and the sidebar.
-Add `Layout--divided-shallow` to change the divider on `sm` to be filled and 8px tall.
+Add `Layout-divider--shallow` to change the divider on `sm` to be filled and 8px tall.

 ```html live